inspec/inspec-aws/docs/resources/aws_ssm_maintenance_windows.md

 # aws_ssm_maintenance_windows

-Use the `aws_ssm_maintenance_windows` InSpec audit resource to test properties of the plural resource of AWS SSM MaintenanceWindow.
+Use the `aws_ssm_maintenance_windows` InSpec audit resource to test properties of multiple AWS Systems Manager (SSM) maintenance windows.

+The `AWS::SSM::MaintenanceWindow` resource represents general information about a maintenance window for AWS Systems Manager.

 ## Syntax

-Ensure that the maintenance windows exists.
+Ensure that a maintenance window exists.

     describe aws_ssm_maintenance_windows do
       it { should exist }